Unbeaten Leverkusen Held By Hertha In Stalemate - UrduPoint

 Unbeaten Leverkusen Held By Hertha In Stalemate

-Berlin, (UrduPoint / Pakistan Point News - 29th Nov, 2020 ) :Bayer Leverkusen missed the chance to go second in the Bundesliga with a 0-0 draw at home to Hertha Berlin as Jamaica forward Leon Bailey's four-game scoring streak came to an end on Sunday.
+Berlin, (UrduPoint / Pakistan Point News - 30th Nov, 2020 ) :Bayer Leverkusen missed the chance to go second in the Bundesliga with a 0-0 draw at home to Hertha Berlin on Sunday, while Hoffenheim's winless run was extended to seven league games after being held by Mainz.

-In-form winger Bailey has found the net five times in his last four games for Leverkusen in all competitions, but he and his colleagues were left frustrated on Sunday as Hertha took a hard-earned point back to the German capital.
+In-form Jamaica winger Leon Bailey had found the net five times in his last four matches for Leverkusen in all competitions, but he and his colleagues were left frustrated on Sunday as Hertha took a hard-earned point back to the German capital.

 "Hertha were difficult to play against, so there wasn't much more in it for us today.
 We had too few chances and didn't use our set-pieces," said Leverkusen midfielder Julian Baumgartlinger.